Why in the world would you ever consider living like a Minimalist?

 Yikes.
-Here is an interesting category.
+Here is an interesting way to minimize.

 I already shop with a list – no surprise.

-I like to cook and have lots of great recipes.
-Mentally, I know I am not cooking for a crowd all the time.
-I should make less.
+In reality, I know I am not cooking for a crowd all the time, so I should make less.
 I have this mindset that I can freeze the leftovers and save a night of cooking.

 Only buy the ingredients on your list and start using

 Your bill will quickly double or triple and now you have food without a plan.
 I have experienced this so many times.
 Just saying.